TOWARDS THE ABOLITION OF NUCLEAR WEAPONRY: A THEOLOGICAL APPROACH

 the USA.

-Having committed the Hiroshima-Nagasaki double genocide Japan
+Hiroshima-Nagasaki double genocide Japan

 now had one more theodisé problem to come to grips with.
 Like a